GaloisInc/ghc-srcspan-plugin/examples/blog.md

 # (Ab)using Compiler Plugins to Improve Embedded DSLs

+Embedded DSLs are a bit of a double-edged sword.
+They have a low start-up cost because you can defer a lot of work to the host language, but producing good error messages can be challenging.
+People often talk about the quality of *type errors* produced by the host language, but I'm going to focus instead on producing better *runtime errors*.

 ## A Simple Toy Language

 Here's a fragment of a simple imperative language.